SylviaShii/SylviaShii/README.md

 - Sanmenxia Dingli Investment and Guaranty Co., Ltd (2018)\
-Responsible for the investigation and track of the customer's capital operation, making report to analyze their situati
+Responsible for the investigation and track of the customer's capital operation, making report to analyze their situation
 - DYNY Corporation (2022)\
 Responsible for handling the financing and allocation of funds of subordinate branches